NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 Overview

 New Jersey became one of a growing number of US states to restrict PFAS (per- and polyfluoroalkyl substances) in food packaging when Governor Phil Murphy signed S 2560 into law on January 8, 2024.
-The law prohibits the sale or distribution of food packaging containing intentionally added PFAS in the state of New Jersey.
-However, the ban does not take effect until January 1, 2028 — giving businesses and manufacturers the longest phase-in period of any US state with an enacted PFAS food packaging law.
+The law prohibits the sale or distribution of fiber-based food packaging containing intentionally added PFAS in the state of New Jersey.
+However, the ban does not take effect until January 1, 2028— giving businesses and manufacturers the longest phase-in period of any US state with an enacted PFAS food packaging law.

 That four-year runway between enactment and enforcement is significant.
 While states like Connecticut and Minnesota moved from enactment to enforcement within months, New Jersey's legislature chose to give the packaging supply chain substantial time to reformulate products, secure PFAS-free alternatives, and update compliance documentation.
 For food businesses operating in New Jersey, this window represents an opportunity to prepare well in advance rather than scrambling at the last minute.